sean0x42/kdf-legacy/document/styles.md

 Styles are composed in JavaScript Object Notation (JSON), and are contained within a single, root JSON object with the following keys:

- - `"page"` — A JSON object, which defines the appearance of each page.
+ - `page` — A JSON object, which defines the appearance of each page.
- - `"classes"` — A JSON object, which enumerates all available style classes.
+ - `classes` — A JSON object, which enumerates all available style classes.

 For example: